nranthony/nuc_ctDNA_process/README.md

   * .mat – parameters used for generating the ROIs
     * Use Masks dropdown:
       * For faster re-processing of data with differing minimum number of voxels existing binary masks can be used
-      * Note, resulting .mat file in subsequent output will not reflect the parameters used to generate the binary masks – refer to the original folder
+      * Note, resulting .mat file in subsequent output will not reflect the parameters used to generate the binary masks – refer to the original folder (this is noted and will be added to newer versions)
     *
   * Processing tab:
     * FFT % is the amount of Fourier space to keep; lower values retain low frequencies only – empirically determined for best resulting nuclear shape